sils-webinfo/accelerando/Readme.md

     textSource- Applied to a SPAN tag.
 This gives the source for the text of the work.

 ### rel attribute values:
-    external - Applied to an A tag.
-A reference to resources external to the accelerando site. index - Applied to an A tag.
+    cycle- Applied to an A tag.
+A reference to a cycle page in Accelerando. external - Applied to an A tag.
+A reference to resources external to the Accelerando site. index - Applied to an A tag.
 A reference to the starting URI for the service. piece - Applied to an A tag.
-A reference to pieces associated with a particular cycle. stylesheet- Applied to a LINK tag.
+A reference to a piece page in Accelerando stylesheet- Applied to a LINK tag.
 A link to the CSS stylesheet.